 Calling all developers – entrepreneurs, startups, students

-You are invited to apply to the third hackathon sponsored by the MONICA project.
-The event will take place in Torino on 9th to 11th November 2018 and will be hosted and facilitated by the City of Torino.
+The third hackathon sponsored by the MONICA project will take place in Torino on 9th to 11th November 2018 and will be hosted and facilitated by the City of Torino.

 Motivate change in crowd behaviour

 The challenge of the hackathon is to design an application, utility or service which engages the user of public urban spaces in a way that changes his or her behaviour.

 Particular focus will be on the nightlife phenomenon, Movida where large crowds gather at night in the San Salvario district to the delight of the partying people and businesses in the area, and less so to neighbours and the authorities.
 So, the aim is to find a good balance between amusement, safety and quality of public spaces.

 You will be challenged to build an innovative solution which could include: